 The inexpensive way:

-These budget services seems to have become extremely popular; now many buses are running at full occupancy.
 The buses originate in Terminal 3, next stopping in the order of T2 and T1 before heading to the city; passengers coming out of terminal 1 may find it hard to find available seats.

 Exchanging your vouchers for the JR Rail Pass